SuadeLabs/fire/documentation/properties/country_code.md

 ---

-The **country_code** represents location, registration, jurisdiction or country of domicile of the product, customer or collateral.
+The **country_code** represents location, registration, jurisdiction or country of domicile of the product, customer or collateral (booking location).
 This reflects where product or entity is from an operational standpoint rather than a legal point of view (although in many cases it is the same).

 Countries are represented as 2-letter codes in accordance with [ISO 3166-1][iso3166].